Rahul2K20/DOTA-2-Hero-Recommendation-System/README.md

 # DOTA-2 Hero-Recommendation System

-In this project, we created a recommendation system for heroes in a MOBA game.
+This is a recommendation system for heroes in DOTA 2 (A MOBA game).
 Using data from a large number of DOTA 2 matches, we develop a mechanism based on association rules that suggests the most suitable heroes for composing a team.
 To assess the efficacy of the lineup, we trained a neural network capable of predicting the winning team with 61% accuracy.

 Acknowledgements